EloiMartinet/Neumann_Sphere/README.md

 ```
 medit results/rho -a 0 N
 ```
 where N is the number of iterations.

-Note that the optimization is carried for a single mass.
-The parameters of the optimization can be changed directly inside the `main()` function of `optimizer.py`.
+The parameters of the optimization can be changed directly inside the `main()` function of `optimizer.py` (maximum number of iterations, regularization parameters, meshes used, etc).

 The `optimizer.py` file needs some pre-computed derivatives (in `derivatives`) which depend on the GetFEM meshes (in `meshes`).
 The derivatives are provided, but you can re-compute them by executing
 ```